Home > Cruises > Australia Cruises > Australia & New Zealand

 Itinerary

-Explore the fabled island of Tasmania, Australia's smallest state, named after Dutch explorer Abel Tasman.
-The capital, Hobart, was founded as a penal colony for some 300 inmates.
-Today, it is a charming city with a mild climate and a picturesque natural setting on the banks of the Derwent River.
-Its historic neighborhoods and traditional pubs are best explored on foot.
-You might wish to tour the former penal colony of Port Arthur, today a UNESCO World Heritage Site and an open-air museum chronicling the relocation of convicts here by the British Empire in the 18th and 19th centuries.
+Tasmania, Australia's smallest state, was named after Dutch explorer Abel Tasman.
+Its capital, Hobart, was founded as a penal colony for some 300 inmates.
+Today, the charming city boasts the world's second-deepest natural harbor, a mild climate and a picturesque setting on the banks of the Derwent River.
+Its remarkably preserved architecture dates to Georgian and Victorian times, and traditional pubs transport visitors back to Old England.
+Nearby, Port Arthur is an open air museum chronicling the relocation of convicts here by the British during the 18th and 19th centuries.

 The Thinking Person's Cruise